top of page

 Republicans Not for Trump

 Anyone who has read my political views knows that I am fiercely against Donald Trump ever setting foot inside the White House again.
 Numerous prominent republicans have expressed reluctance or outright opposition to supporting Donald Trump in his bid for the presidency in 2024.
-These individuals and organizations have an interest in seeing that republicans are successful, but for varying reasons, all have turned their backs on Trump and admit that even if it takes democrat Joe Biden to serve four more years, that's preferable to having that disaster of a candidate Donald Trump given the reins of power.
+These individuals and organizations have an interest in seeing that republicans are successful, but for varying reasons, all have turned their backs on Trump and admit that even if it takes a democrat to serve four more years, that's preferable to having that disaster of a candidate Donald Trump given the reins of power.

 Here are a few notable figures: